 What Sarah Loves

 The first time I came to San Marcos was on a college visit in 2009.
 The second I saw the river on our way into town, I had a gut feeling this would be my new home, and clearly, I was right.
 While there is so much more to love about San Marcos than the river, it’s definitely high on the list.
 I don’t think a SMTXperience is complete without some kind of interaction with the crystal-clear water.
 I always recommend a Glass-Bottom Boat Tour at The Meadows Center to learn about the history of the area and see straight down to the lakebed.
-My favorite, and in my opinion, most unique San Marcos adventure is the Glow SUP tour from Paddle SMTX.
-You get to see the river in a whole new way on the nighttime tour as the LED lights light up the flora and fauna under your board.
-They’ve also added clear kayaks to the night tour lineup, which is even more friendly to balance-challenged river lovers like me!
+My favorite, and in my opinion, most unique San Marcos adventure is the Glow tour from Paddle SMTX.
+You get to see the river in a whole new way on the nighttime tour as the LED lights light up the flora and fauna under your clear kayak.

 Give me a good burger, cheese enchiladas, BBQ or something country fried and I’m a happy camper.
 Some of my personal favorites in town are: Taproom (Guac Queso Burger or ribs), Black’s BBQ (brisket and sausage, y’all), Herbert’s (Anthony’s Deluxe) and North Street (Curry Queso and Chicken Tikka Masala Taco).

 What Steven Loves